Quantifying Information Extraction using Generalized Quantum Measurements: Numerical results

-We perform several simulations of von Neumann measurement schemes, to study how different types of von Neumann measurement schemes perform in information extraction, by using observational entropy as the quantifier of this performance.
-Due to computational complexity of the given task, we will do it only for a two-dimensional system.
-However, these simulations are mainly a demonstration of the general theory, proven for systems of arbitrary dimension, together with general considerations and explanations, which will also be independent of the dimension.
-Therefore, we do not expect any qualitative difference for a higher dimensional system.
+We perform several simulations (see Append.~\ref{app:numerics} for details) of von Neumann measurement schemes, to study how different types of schemes perform in information extraction.
+The quantifier of this performance will be observational entropy.
+Specifically, we show how good these indirect measurements are in comparison with direct measurements and with each other.
+This depends on several model parameters such as the amount of localization of the auxiliary system, the number of indirect measurements performed, and the number of contacts between the auxiliary and the measured system.

+Due to the computational complexity of the given task, our analysis is restricted to a two-dimensional system.
+However, these simulations are mainly a demonstration of the general theory, proven for systems of arbitrary dimension.